w0rd-driven/live_view_todo_mvc/docs/heroku-deployment.md

 # Heroku Deployment

+**Note: This application is installed at `pacific-savannah-85771.herokuapp.com`.
+If you wish to deploy to your own Heroku instance, replace the value below with your url.**

 ## Instructions

 We're following along with [the official documentation](https://hexdocs.pm/phoenix/1.5.9/heroku.html) with supplemental notes from [Deploy Elixir Phoenix to Heroku Containers with Docker](https://staknine.com/deploy-elixir-phoenix-heroku-containers-docker/) on StakNine.

 1. Get the `heroku` CLI installed locally
 2. Run `heroku create --buildpack hashnuke/elixir` to add the `Elixir Buildpack`.
+    1. This should create a new host url.
+Replace `pacific-savannah-85771.herokuapp.com` with this value in all places used below.
 3. Create `elixir_buildpack.config` that matches our `.tool-versions` file used by the `asdf` version manager.

     ```shell